Particular/docs.particular.net/persistence/dynamodb/sagas.md

 NOTE: The lease configuration options are advanced configuration options.
 It is recommended to change the default settings only when special requirements need to be met.

 Pessimistic locking is implemented using [leases](https://en.wikipedia.org/wiki/Lease_(computer_science)).
-The lease duration determines the time exclusive access will be guaranteed for before other readers are able to acquire a lease again.
+The lease duration determines the amount of time exclusive access is guaranteed before other readers are able to acquire a lease again.
 The default duration is 30 seconds.
 To change the lease duration:

 snippet: DynamoDBLeaseDuration